Parking restrictions in town centres puts local businesses at risk as shoppers get fed up with the charges.

 RAC spokesman Simon Williams says: "Town centre parking is a source of major irritation for the majority of motorists.

-"RAC research has found their complaints include charges going up, fewer spaces available and free-of-charge parking becoming paid for.
+"RAC research has found their complaints include, fewer spaces available and free-of-charge parking becoming paid for.

 "One in 10 motorists say they are driving less due to the difficulty of finding parking spaces so it’s no great surprise that the vandalism of Cardigan’s pay-and-display parking machines has improved business for local shops."